sherry-xxu/Python-Project/README.md

 # Python-Project
-Projects operated using Python, Pandas, Regex, and Numpy
+Projects operated using Python, Pandas, Regex, BeautifulSoup, and Numpy